cuvva/terms/privacy.md

 ## Where does my information go?

 The data we collect from you may be transferred to and stored somewhere outside the European Economic Area ("EEA").
 It may be processed by staff outside the EEA who work for us or one of our suppliers.

 The parties we send your information to are obliged to comply with data protection laws, regulations and standards.
 Each of them is either; EU/EEA based, EU/US Privacy Shield compliant, or is based in a country recognised by the European Commission as having adequate protection.
 They also each have their own privacy notice.
-If you’d like help finding them - just let us know.
+If you'd like help finding them - just let us know.

 You can find out more on where your information goes *here*.

 ## What are my data rights?